jscheiny/safe-units/docs/measures.md

 Measure<U>.gt(other: Measure<U>): boolean;
 ```

-Comparison methods between two measures.
 Measures are only comparable if they are of the same unit.

 *Examples:*